fanpu/blog/_posts/2022-08-15-cmu-computer-networks-review.markdown

 Reviews]( {% link courses.md %}) page for more.

 I hope you found this post useful!
 Feel free to ask any questions in the comments section below.
 If you have taken the class before and would like to chime in with some thoughts, please feel more than welcome to also mention them below.

+## Acknowledgments
+Special thanks to [Jenny Fish](https://jennyafish.github.io/) for kindly proofreading and providing feedback on this post before it was published.
+She took the class the same semester that I did.

 <br>